savakazakov/pdiot-practical/Labs/Week 1 Lab.md

 * Ascending and descending stairs
 * Desk work (working at a computer, writing, etc.)
 * General movement (sudden turns, bending down, getting up from chairs, anything else that doesn't qualify as an activity)
-* Falling (on the knees, on the back, on the sides)

 You will first collect data using two sensors:
 * the **Respeck** sensor, worn on the lower left ribcage, sampling accelerometer and gyroscope data at 25Hz